 LDTI works with academics, including sessional staff, to offer a wide range of professional development programs and services to support teaching and learning.

-UONline is the University's Virtual Learning Environment (VLE).
-The VLE is a collection of technologies used to provide online learning spaces, deliver online content and activities and facilitate online communication and collaboration to support teaching and learning at the University, including:
+The University's Virtual Learning Environment (VLE) is a collection of technologies used to provide online learning spaces, deliver online content and activities and facilitate online communication and collaboration to support teaching and learning at the University, including:

-Blackboard – Web-based learning management system used to help facilitate the online interactions between staff and students and their learning and teaching activities.
+The Learning Management System (LMS) – A web-based platform used to help facilitate the online interactions between staff and students and their learning and teaching activities.

-Blackboard Mobile Learn – Free mobile application (app) that enables interactive access to Blackboard course sites via a compatible mobile device.
+Student App – Enables interactive access for students to their LMS course sites via a supported mobile device.

-Blackboard Collaborate – Enables web-conferencing, collaboration, instant messaging and voice tools via seamless integration with Blackboard course sites.
-A Blackboard Collaborate mobile app is available for web conferencing sessions on the go.
+Zoom – Enables web-conferencing, collaboration and voice tools via seamless integration with LMS course sites.

-University Academic Integrity Model (AIM) – An online test that provides information on, and tests knowledge of general academic integrity concepts that are required to complete all programs of study at the University.
-All students must complete and achieve a 100 per cent pass before the end of their first enrolment period.
+University Academic Integrity Model (AIM) – This online module provides information for students on the University's academic integrity concepts and expected conduct.
+All students must complete an end of module test and achieve a 100 per cent pass before the end of their first enrolment period.

-The UONline Support team provide 'just in time' help for academics for the teaching and learning technologies available in UoNline.
+The Learning Technologies Support team provide 'just in time' help for academics for the teaching and learning technologies available in the Virtual Learning Environment.

-These include Blackboard, Echo360, Turnitin and Collaborate.
+These include Canvas, Panopto (UONCapture), and Turnitin.
 Support is provided via phone, email or individual/small group consultations.
 Customised workshops can also be conducted to meet the specific requirements for your course, school or faculty.